tw1zr99/lab/docs/terraform.md

 ## Authentication

 The provider uses a Proxmox API token from the environment.
-Do not put the token in Terraform files or `terraform.tfvars`.
+Do not put the token in Terraform files or `terraform/terraform.tfvars`.

 Create a dedicated Proxmox account and role from a Proxmox root shell: